erf-model/ERF/Docs/sphinx_doc/TimeAdvance.rst

 We sub-step the acoustic modes within each Runge-Kutta stage.

-We first recall the equations in the form given in `Klemp, Skamarock and Dudhia (2007)`_ , here defining :math:`\mathbf{R}` for each equation to include all terms that contribute to the time evolution.
+We first recall the equations in the following form, here defining :math:`\mathbf{R}` for each equation to include all additional terms that contribute to the time evolution.

 .. math::